Variational Gibbs State Preparation on NISQ devices: Performance of the VQA on the Ising Model

 \subsection{Statevector Results}

-Fig.~\ref{fig:statevector_fidelity} show the fidelity of the generated mixed state when compared with the exact Gibbs state of the Ising model with $h = 0.5, 1.0, 1.5$, respectively, across a range of temperatures for system size between two to six qubits.
+Fig.~\ref{fig:statevector_fidelity} shows the fidelity of the generated mixed state when compared with the exact Gibbs state of the Ising model with $h = 0.5, 1.0, 1.5$, respectively, across a range of temperatures for system size between two to six qubits.
 The \ac{VQA} was carried out using statevector simulations with the \ac{BFGS} optimizer~\cite{Nocedal2006}.
 We used one layer for the ancilla ansatz, and $n - 1$ layers for the system ansatz, with the scaling highlighted in Table~\ref{tab:scaling_2}.
-The number of layers was heuristically chosen to satisfy, at most, a polynomial scaling in quantum resources, while achieving a fidelity higher than 95\% in statevector simulations.
+The number of layers was heuristically chosen to satisfy, at most, a polynomial scaling in quantum resources, while achieving a fidelity higher than 98\% in statevector simulations.
 Furthermore, in order to alleviate the issue of getting stuck in local minima, the optimizer is embedded in a Monte Carlo framework, that is, taking multiple random initial positions and carrying out a local optimization from each position --- which we call a `run' --- and finally taking the global minimum to be the minimum over all runs.

 A total of 100 runs of \ac{BFGS} per $\beta$ were carried out to verify the reachability of the \ac{PQC}, with Fig.~\ref{fig:statevector_fidelity} showcasing the maximal fidelity achieved for each $\beta$ out of all runs.
-The results show that, indeed, our \ac{VQA}, is able to reach a very high fidelity $F \gtrsim 98\%$ for up to six-qubit Gibbs states of the Ising model.
+The results show that, indeed, our \ac{VQA}, is able to reach a very high fidelity $F \gtrsim 0.98$ for up to six-qubit Gibbs states of the Ising model.
 In the case of the extremal points, that is $\beta \rightarrow 0$ and $\beta \rightarrow \infty$, the fidelity reaches unity, for all investigated system sizes.
-On the other hand, for intermediary temperatures $\beta \sim 1$, the fidelity decreases with the number of qubits, which could be attributed to one layer of $U_A$ not being expressible enough to prepare the Boltzmann distribution around intermediary temperatures (since the von Neumann entropy depends solely on $U_A(\bm{\theta})$ as in Eq.~\eqref{eq:gibbs_state}).
+However, for intermediary temperatures $\beta \sim 1$, the fidelity decreases with the number of qubits, which could be attributed to one layer of $U_A$ not being expressible enough to prepare the Boltzmann distribution around intermediary temperatures (since the von Neumann entropy depends solely on $U_A(\bm{\theta})$ as in Eq.~\eqref{eq:gibbs_state}).
+Moreover, at intermediary temperatures, most of the Boltzmann probabilities $p_i$ are still relatively small, resulting in a larger error in obtaining the correct eigenstate.
+On the other hand, at high temperatures, all probabilities are equally likely, and preparing the maximally mixed state is a straightforward task.
+While at low temperatures, the VQA effectively reduces to a \ac{VQE}, i.e., finding the ground-state of the Hamiltonian.